nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 In v1.2, we implemented the Sort command to allow users to sort his clients' contacts in alphabetical order with respect to their names, or with respect to their appointment time in chronological order.
-This posed a significant challenge as there was no documentation that provided aid as to how we should implement both the filtering function (via the find command) and the sort command at the same time.
+This posed a significant challenge as there was no clear documentation that provided aid as to how we should implement both the filtering function (via the find command) and the sort command at the same time.
 We had to spend time understanding the inner workings of JavaFX's `filteredList` and `sortedList` classes to finally come up with a solution to return a sorted and filtered list of clients.